Home > Psychology The Trigger of Brain Stimulation: Dr. Bruce Greyson’s NDE Research

 The Trigger of Brain Stimulation: Dr. Bruce Greyson’s NDE Research

 Doctors say they have triggered out-of-body experiences (OBEs) in a female patient by stimulating her brain.
 They believe their work may help to explain mysterious incidents when people report experiences of “leaving” their body and watching it from above.
-The doctors did not set out to achieve the effect – they were actually treating the women for epilepsy.
+The doctors did not set out to achieve the effect – they were actually treating the woman for epilepsy.
 Neurologist Professor Dr. Olaf Blanke and colleagues at University Hospitals of Geneva and Lausanne in Switzerland were using electrodes to stimulate the brain.
 They found that stimulating one spot – the angular gyrus in the right cortex – repeatedly caused out-of-body experiences (OBEs).

 Initially, the stimulations caused the woman to feel she was “sinking” into the bed, or falling from a height.
 When the current amplitude was increased, she reported leaving her body.
 She told the doctors, “I see myself lying in bed, from above, but I only see my legs and lower trunk.”
 Further stimulations led to a feeling of lightness and “floating” close to the ceiling.
 The patient was then asked to watch her real legs as current was passed through the electrodes attached to her head.
 This time she reported her legs “becoming shorter”.
 If bent, her legs appeared to be moving quickly towards her face, causing her to take evasive action.
 A similar effect happened when she was asked to look at her outstretched arms.
 The left arm appeared shortened, but the right arm was unaffected.
 If both arms were bent by 90 degrees at the elbow, the woman felt her left lower arm and hand were moving towards her face.